 So here I am, giving that explanation a go.
 I hope this helps.

 You can easily spot a rirekisho.
 It's short, it has a photo in the top right corner, and it has to be filled out in a certain way.
 Schools first - sometimes as far back as primary! - and then work history.
 Dates have to be by Japan's calendar, so with years from the Heisei period if you're older and Showa if you're a more recent grad.

 Job listing magazines in Japan often have a blank 2-page rirekisho template printed inside for you to use.
 This bugs me.
 Okay, I'll do it the proper way, but I spent ages designing and formatting my English-language CV.
 I wanted to create something similar in Japanese.
 No dice.

 Based on the template for a standard rirekisho, I'd rather call it a career summary sheet.
 There's no space for achievements, just dates and school/company names.

 I say 'summary', but even so, a rirekisho is NOT a cover letter either!
-That's known as jiko-PR or self PR (自己PR) and is the third document you might be asked for.
+That's known as jiko-PR or self PR (自己PR) and is yet another document you might be asked for.
 Even though there's space on both a rirekisho and shokumukeirekisho to list your skills and explain why you want the job.
 I can't shrug high enough.